 The role of women as artists in the western world, beginning in the middle ages and concluding in the Twentieth Century art world.
-Grades are P/NP option.
+Grades are P/NP Option.

-Limitations on Enrollment: Not open for credit to students with credit In WOMAN 29.
+Limitations on Enrollment: Course not open for credit to students with credit in ART-3A.

-HUMAN26B 3 UNITS
+HUMAN-26B 3 UNITS